toraritte/nix-tome/draft.md

 The main purpose of Nix is to support safe and efficient deployment.
 The Nix approach is to store software components in isolation from each other in a central component store, under path names that contain cryptographic hashes of all inputs involved in building the component, such as `/nix/store/rwmfbhb2znwp...-firefox-1.0.4`.
 It guarantees that:

-  + The cryptographic hashing scheme used by the Nix component store prevents undeclared dependencies, giving us **complete deployment**.
+  + The cryptographic hashing scheme used by the Nix component store prevents undeclared dependencies, giving us **complete deployment** (i.e., there are no missing dependencies during any deployment task).
 Furthermore it provides support for side-by-side existence of component versions and variants.

   + **Isolation between components** prevents interference.